-By leveraging the wealth of information that we have on each tumor model, we can help you with your study and provide suggested PDX models to test.
+By leveraging the wealth of information that we have on each tumor model, we can help you with your study and provide suggested patient-derived xenograft (PDX) models to test.

 Tell Us More About Your Target/Study »